 Project end date

-End of 2022 – initial findings will be presented on CPT conference in June 2022.
+March 2023 – initial findings presented at CPT conference on June 2022.

 Equinor, RWE, Vattenfall, ScottishPower Renewables, Shell